tmhglnd/mercury/docs/05-ring.md

 ## lookup

-Build a ring of items based on another ring of indices The values are wrapped within the length of the lookup list
+Build a list of items based on another list of indices The values are wrapped within the length of the lookup list

 **arguments**